 While visiting the area, the Quartzite Brewing Company in Chewelah is certainly worth a stop, even if you don’t drink beer.
 In addition to the local beers on tap, visitors will appreciate the hand-made bar and tabletops, crafted by a talented local artisan.
 You can also absorb the incredible view of the rock face of Quartzite Mountain off to the east.

 If you’re traveling in the Evergreen State, there’s a lot to experience in Chewelah, Washington.
-For more information on Chewelah Golf and Country Club RV Park, check them out on RV Park Reviews.
+For more information on Chewelah Golf and Country Club RV Park, check them out on RV LIFE Campgrounds.